Magnetic Secondary Glazing - Cut-To-Size

 Highly versatile and tough to break, Perspex, also known as Plexiglass, is a popular material for DIYers and professionals alike.
 Here we’ll answer the most common Perspex questions we receive to help you with your next project.

-What is the difference between acrylic and Perspex?
+What is Perspex?
+And what is the difference between acrylic and Perspex

 • Light can get through: Perspex is a fantastic alternative to glass, with 92% light transmissions, technically making it clearer than glass.